- What we collect

 Readers are requested to restrict their use to research related activities.
 Use of Library computers to access forums or games or to conduct financial transactions (other than purchases from the Library) is therefore actively discouraged.

-In accordance with National Library Regulation no. 10, “Personal conduct on Library property”, readers must not intentionally destroy, alter or erase any computer program on a computer, computer system or part of a computer system.
+In accordance with National Library Regulation (2018) no. 14, “Powers of authorised officers - directions to leave”, readers must not intentionally destroy, alter or erase any computer program on a computer, computer system or part of a computer system.

 Please respect National Library equipment.
 Do not attempt to fix technical or software problems or change settings.
 Leave all equipment switched on.

 Readers must not access, download or print pornographic or other offensive material, in compliance with the Classification (Publications, Films and Computer Games) Act 1995 (Cth).
 The National Library of Australia uses filtering software to block known offensive websites, as well as gambling and gaming sites, but responsibility for adherence to this code resides with the individual.

 All Library computers are situated in public areas, within clear view of staff.
 Surveillance cameras operate and security staff regularly patrol the reading rooms.
 Anyone found viewing offensive material will be requested to cease accessing the site.
-Those who fail to comply with staff directives will be asked to leave under National Library Regulation no. 11.
+Those who fail to comply with staff directives will be asked to leave under National Library Regulation (2018) no. 14, "Powers of authorised officers - directions to leave".

 Internet access by children

 The National Library of Australia recognises that there are particular issues concerning access to the Internet by young people, and recommends that where concerns exist, parents or guardians should supervise children as they access the Internet.

 Copyright and copying